Chart Color Schemes

 Bardon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results in Bardon, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (8,820 people), compared to 72.2% across Greater Brisbane and a national average of 55.3%.
-Mental health issues and asthma were found to be the most common medical conditions in the area, impacting 7.6 and 6.9% of residents respectively.
+Bardon's health outcomes show exceptional results, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is notably high at approximately 79% of the total population (8,820 people), compared to 72.2% in Greater Brisbane and 55.3% nationally.
+Mental health issues affect 7.6% of residents, while asthma impacts 6.9%.

-A total of 75.5% of residents declared themselves completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
-The area has 11.9% of residents aged 65 and over (1,325 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+A significant majority, 75.5%, report being completely clear of medical ailments, slightly higher than the 74.7% reported across Greater Brisbane.
+As of the latest data (2021), 11.9% of Bardon's residents are aged 65 and over, totaling 1,325 people.
+Health outcomes among seniors align closely with the general population's health profile.

 Frequently Asked Questions - Health